-Pursuant to §3-3 of the Norwegian Accounting Act, the board confirms that conditions for continued operation as a going concern are present for the company, and that the annual financial statements for 2023 have been prepared under this assumption.
+Pursuant to §2-2(4) of the Norwegian Accounting Act, the board confirms that conditions for continued operation as a going concern are present for the company, and that the annual financial statements for 2024 have been prepared under this assumption.

-The company's equity is lost, and negative by 77 MNOK by the end of 2023.
-2023 was the first full year with production from three producing fields, and several positive results from drilling operations and development projects boosted production, especially in Q4.
-The new assets are, together with the interest in Polarled, expected to contribute positively to equity and liquidity going forward.
-The board considers the financial position and liquidity going forward to be adequate, as the cash balance by year end, combined with operational cash flow from operations and other available sources of financing are expected to be sufficient to finance the company's commitments in 2024.

-However, as the profit and cash flow from producing fields are highly dependent on oil and natural gas prices there is risk related to a potential drop in oil and gas prices as well as risk related to timing of liftings of oil, which could lead to a need for further liquidity.
-No such arrangements are in place at report date.
-The board is looking into means of financing, which could be external financing or financing through loan from shareholders.
+The company's equity is lost, and negative by 76 MNOK by the end of 2024.
+2024 was the first full year with production from Hasselmus.
+This, combined with successful wells on Brage boosted production compared to 2023.
+The producing assets are, together with the interest in Polarled, expected to contribute positively to equity and liquidity going forward.
+The board considers the financial position and liquidity going forward to be adequate, as the cash balance by year end, combined with operational cash flow from operations and other available sources of financing are expected to be sufficient to finance the company's commitments in 2025.
+However, as the profit and cash flow from producing fields are highly dependent on oil and natural gas prices there is risk related to a potential drop in oil and gas prices as well as risk related to timing of liftings of oil, that could lead to a need for further liquidity.